 The chart above shows TJX Companies (TJX) with 28-day Williams %R. Chartists can adjust the look-back period to suite their analysis objectives.
 A longer timeframe makes the indicator less sensitive.
 After becoming overbought in October, the indicator moved lower and became oversold twice in December.
 The January surge carried %R into overbought territory and the stock broke channel resistance.
 These were promising signs.
 On the subsequent pullback, %R held above -80 and did not become oversold.
 This showed underlying strength.
 The subsequent move above -50 foreshadowed a sharp advance over the next few months.

 Williams %R is a momentum oscillator that measures the level of the close relative to the high-low range over a given period of time.
 In addition to the signals mentioned above, chartists can use %R to gauge the six-month trend for a security.
 125-day %R covers around 6 months.
 Prices are above their 6-month average when %R is above -50, which is consistent with an uptrend.
 Readings below -50 are consistent with a downtrend.
 In this regard, %R can be used to help define the bigger trend (six months).
 Like all technical indicators, it is important to use the Williams %R in conjunction with other technical analysis tools.
 Volume, chart patterns and breakouts can be used to confirm or refute signals produced by Williams %R.

 Williams %R is available as an indicator for SharpCharts.
 The default setting is 14, but users can opt for a shorter timeframe to produce a more sensitive oscillator or a longer timeframe to produce a less sensitive oscillator.
-Once selected, the indicator can be place above, below or behind the underlying price plot.
-Click on “advanced options” to add a moving average, horizontal line or other indicator.
+Once selected, the indicator can be placed above, below or behind the underlying price plot.
+Click on “advanced options” to add a moving average, horizontal line or another indicator.
 A 3-day SMA can be added as a signal line.
 Click here for a live example.

 This scan searches for stocks that are trading above their 200-day moving average to define a long-term uptrend.
 A pullback is identified when %R moves below -80 and a subsequent upturn occurs when %R moves above -50.